arminc/clair-local-scan/README.md

 For the convenience I am using an extended clair docker container.
 You can find it here: https://hub.docker.com/r/arminc/clair/

+### How to scan containers

+Using the clair container and clair DB this is how you can scan your own Docker containere.
+(How about OSX docker for mac?)

 ## Whitelisting Solution

+TODO

+### How to use whitelisting

 TODO